 B.Eng. in Computer Science (2019 - 2023)

-Two papers accepted to ICML 2026!
+Two papers (FrontierCS, the Generalization Spectrum) accepted to ICML 2026!

 Two first-authored papers done at ByteDance Seed are online now!